 relate to transactions that (a) show the personal information of third parties in violation of applicable law, (b) support pyramid or ponzi schemes, matrix programs, other "get rich quick" schemes or certain multi-level marketing programs, (c) are associated with purchases of annuities or lottery contracts, lay-away systems, off-shore banking or transactions to finance or refinance debts funded by a credit card, (d) are for the sale of certain items before the seller has control or possession of the item, (e) are by payment processors to collect payments on behalf of merchants, (f) are associated with the sale of traveler's checks or money orders, (h) involve currency exchanges or check cashing businesses, (i) involve certain credit repair, debt settlement services, credit transactions or insurance activities, or (k) involve offering or receiving payments for the purpose of bribery or corruption.

 involve the sales of products or services identified by government agencies to have a high likelihood of being fraudulent.

 Activities Requiring Approval

-PayPal requires pre-approval to accept payments for certain services as set out in 6 above and detailed in the chart below.
+PayPal requires pre-approval to accept payments for certain services as detailed in the chart below.

 Service Requiring Pre-Approval